Business Insurance for Permanent Yard Contractors

 Most policies include employer's liability insurance, which covers the cost of lawsuits related to workplace injuries.
 There's usually no limit to how much a workers' comp policy can pay for employee benefits, though it depends on state laws.

-The cost of a workers' compensation policy depends on factors such as the number of employees and the type of work they do.
-Learn more about how workers' comp costs are calculated.
+The cost of a workers' compensation policy depends on factors such as the number of employees you have and the type of work they do.
+Learn more about how workers' comp costs are calculated and how to save money on your policy.

 Commercial auto insurance icon